 When I think of Easter, I think of my childhood.
 My mom, always the best gift-giver, would wake my sister and me up and we’d run into the living room to see our Easter baskets.
 Hidden within the vibrantly-colored cellophane grass were chocolate bunnies, jelly beans, and, our favorite, Cadbury Cream Eggs.

-The crust is partially made from pulverized coconut, which imparts both flavor and added moisture (seriously I kept eating the crust on its own).
+The crust of this lemon coconut tart is partially made from pulverized coconut, which imparts both flavor and added moisture (seriously, I kept eating the crust on its own).
 I’m definitely making variations of this crust again.
 I just loved it!

 The middle is a lovely variation of lemon curd.
 I wanted it to be fully cooked so that it didn’t all spill out when you cut into it, and I wanted a recipe that didn’t involve tempering eggs.
 So to make the lemon filling you just whisk everything together and bake!
 So, so easy.